eagles-project/mam4xx/.github/pnnl-ci/README.md

 It does this by manually find and replacing the `.gitmodules` files in each repository where relevant with `https://.../` instead of `git@...:`.

 Additionally, for some reason `SYSTEM_NAME` is configured on PNNL login nodes, but when running in a job this variable proves unhelpful.
 As such, we export `SYSTEM_NAME=deception` in this script before running.

+### `deception-cache.cmake`

+Since there are CMake options that need to be set and do not change at runtime, we use this to specify HAERO variables for building.
+Really this is just the Kokkos arch, however this made passing arguments to CMake easier.